LightYagami28/Video-T1/README.md

 </div>

-Pipeline of Tes-Time Scaling for Video Generation.
+Pipeline of Test-Time Scaling for Video Generation.
 Top: Random Linear Search for TTS video generation is to randomly sample Gaussian noises, prompt the video generator to generate sequential of video clips through step-by-step denoising in a linear manner, and select the highest score form the test verifiers.
 Bottom: Tree of Frames (ToF) Search for TTS video generation is to divide the video generation process into three stages: (a) the first stage performs image-level alignment that influences the later frames; (b) the second stage